Student Onboarding Experience

 For the dashboard, students were having to parse through all the cards to find what they were looking for and it was hard to determine what was an ebook vs. courseware vs. additional materials (shown below).
 We wanted to come up with a way to solve for these two major pain points along with making the whole journey flow a little easier for the student.

-Old Dashboard
+Dashboard

-Design Sprint and Lo-Fi Designs: After engaging with students and gathering feedback from support teams, the researcher, product manager, systems analyst, marketing team, and customer support representatives and I came together for a design sprint.
+Design Sprint and Low Fidelity Designs: After engaging with students and gathering feedback from support teams, the researcher, product manager, systems analyst, marketing team, and customer support representatives and I came together for a design sprint.
 This sprint helped us align on goals and brainstorm initial solutions to the problems we identified.
 We collaborated on sketches and discussed our ideas, which allowed me to create low-fidelity designs.
 These designs were then used for quick user testing to gauge student reactions and gather valuable feedback.

 This shows some of the deliverables from the design sprint.
 We met for two days to work with the team to align on pain points and come up with some solutions that could solve the problems.
 These low fi designs were shown to students to get some initial thoughts and then iterated on further.
 Some of the ideas here we had to change because of technical constraints once we showed these to the development team.